 Benefits of Light Therapy for Athletes

 A study published in the journal Laser Therapy followed a group of university athletes and measured the time it took them to return to play (RTP) following a sports injury.
-Sixty-five of them used LED light therapy to treat their injuries.
+Sixty-five of them used LED light therapy to help with their injuries.
 These subjects experienced a mean RTP time of 9.6 days, compared with the mean anticipated RTP of 19.23 days.
 The researchers concluded, “LED phototherapy significantly and safely reduced the RTP in dedicated university athletes over a wide range of injuries with no adverse events.”

 How to Use Light Therapy as an Athlete

 To begin with you’ll need a red or infrared light therapy device.
-You can use the device as part of routine workouts or playing, or to treat certain injuries that occur on the field or court or in the gym.
+You can use the device as part of routine workouts or playing, or on certain injuries that occur on the field or court or in the gym.
 Always consult with your physician before starting a new pain management or treatment regimen.

 Light Therapy Before and After a Workout